Alibabavum 40 Thirudargalum (1956 film): Plot

-Kasim enters the cave and greedily starts collecting many treasures.
-He soon forgets the code word, and is left trapped.
-The dacoits arrive and kill him for entering their secret cave.
-Alibaba later visits the cave and is shocked to see his brother dead; he takes away the corpse.
-After Kasim's death is announced publicly, Alibaba is declared the new king of Baghdad and everyone rejoices.
-Meanwhile, the dacoits return to their cave and find that Kasim's corpse is missing.
-Realising that someone else has entered their cave, they start searching for the mystery person.
-From the cobbler Gulam's assertion that the woodcutter Alibaba had become wealthy overnight, Abu Hussain realises that it is Alibaba who discovered the secret of his cave, but kills Gulam afterwards.
-He then plans to kill Alibaba.
+Kasim enters the cave and greedily begins collecting treasures.
+He soon forgets the code word and finds himself trapped.
+The dacoits return and kill him for trespassing into their secret cave.
+Alibaba later visits the location and is shocked to find his brother dead; he takes the corpse away.
+After Kasim's death is publicly announced, Alibaba is proclaimed the new king of Baghdad, and everyone rejoices.
+Meanwhile, the dacoits return to their cave and discover that Kasim's corpse is missing.
+Realising that someone else has entered their cave, they begin searching for this mysterious intruder.
+From the cobbler Ghulam's assertion that the woodcutter Alibaba has become wealthy overnight, Abu Hussain deduces that it was Alibaba who uncovered the secret of the cave, but then kills Ghulam.
+He subsequently plots to kill Alibaba.

-Having his men hide inside barrels, Abu Hussain comes to Alibaba's house disguised as an oil merchant seeking shelter for the night.
-However, Marziana overhears him whispering to his men, and realises his true identity.
-While she dances at a banquet Alibaba hosts in honour of the guest, Dowlath and Bulbul roll the barrels one by one into the waterfall as per the plan.
-After Marziana tries unsuccessfully to stab the "oil merchant", she exposes him as Abu Hussain; Alibaba is shocked.
-This leads to a fight between the two men, which results in Abu Hussain kidnapping Marziana and fleeing to the cave.
-Alibaba chases him and reaches the cave where he kills Abu Hussain after an intense battle.
-After Alibaba rescues Marziana, they marry and continue to perform social work.
+Having his men hide inside barrels, Abu Hussain approaches Alibaba's house disguised as an oil merchant seeking shelter for the night.
+However, Marziana overhears him whispering to his men, recognising his true identity.
+While she dances at a banquet hosted by Alibaba in honour of the guest, Dowlath and Bulbul roll the barrels one by one towards the waterfall as per their plan.
+After Marziana attempts unsuccessfully to stab the "oil merchant," she exposes him as Abu Hussain, shocking Alibaba.
+This revelation leads to a confrontation between the two men, culminating in Abu Hussain kidnapping Marziana and fleeing to the cave.
+Alibaba pursues him and reaches the cave, where he kills Abu Hussain after an intense battle.
+After rescuing Marziana, they marry and continue their social work.